Joelketema/GitBot/README.md

 # GitBot

-A Telegram BOT made with Nodejs, Helps download githuub repositories right from Telegram in ZIP format
+A Telegram BOT made with Nodejs, Helps Search and download github repositories right from Telegram in ZIP format